chuanfuyap/chuanfuyap.github.io/_posts/2021-12-07-advent-code.md

 print(count)
 ```

 I worked on part 2 for a really long time until I gave up and went to bed, then next morning I sat on the couch just thinking bout it.
 This was basically running at the back of my mind even while at work.
 However during lunch time, solution came to me.
-It was obvious, I have known this can be viewed as cryptography which means code breaking, and the easiest way for this was the frequency of the letters, which reminded me of the scene in the movie Zodiac.
-This frequency was what I used for deciphering the codes.
+It was obvious, I have known this can be viewed as cryptography which means code breaking, and the easiest way for this was the frequency of the letters, which reminded me of the scene in the movie Zodiac where they talked about double consonants.
+The alphabet frequency was what I used for deciphering the codes.

 So here is my loooong code to solve this.